 Thankfully, I really enjoy his career (I mean I blog about it!) and I love him, so I do my best to really get in his head and see it through his eyes.
-But not everyone is like that, not every one can be like that.
-It’s nice to have some things that are different about your relationship and personality.
+But in the beginning we really fought a lot about how differently we viewed things and our expectations.

 When the obsession for the Fire life takes over- it can leave the relationship hurt.

 It can also cause the opposite effect, where the other person begins to hate the love the firefighter has for his career.
 It is truly a double edged sword.

 Nobody really talks about resentment, but I’ll be the first to tell you that in the beginning I really felt like the Fire life stole my husband.

 So think about it, can your firefighter turn off his notifications?
 Take a vacation?
 Not talk about the fire life for 24 hours?

 Does it bother you when your firefighter CAN’T stop talking about firefighter stuff?